SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection

-In the \textbf{Counter} scene, residual supervision ($^{\ddagger}$+ResGS) reduces floating artifacts and improves under-optimized regions caused by occlusion, such as the shadow-like area on the left side of the countertop (first row).
-SA-HashGS enhances global coverage, alleviating severe blurring and recovering geometry in previously unobserved areas (red boxes).
-The full SA-ResGS model integrates both benefits, yielding sharper and more complete reconstructions by jointly leveraging physically grounded view selection and residual learning.
-These results validate the complementary roles of physically grounded view selection and uncertainty-guided residual learning.
-Their integration in SA-ResGS consistently improves reconstruction fidelity under sparse-view settings.
+In the \textit{Room} scene, the baseline FisherRF exhibits missing geometry (\ie, holes) and floating or blurry artifacts near partially occluded regions or thin object boundaries.
+Physically grounded prefiltering ($^{\dagger}$+SA-HashGS) alleviates missing geometry issues by improving surface coverage through more diverse viewpoint selection, filling holes in the baseline result as shown in the orange boxes.
+Residual supervision ($^{\ddagger}$+ResGS), in contrast, provides stronger local refinement in observed regions, improving sofa edges and reducing floating artifacts on the wall and chair, as shown in the red boxes.
+Combining both, the full model ($^{\dagger}$+SA-ResGS) produces the most complete and visually stable reconstruction.

-Additional 360-degree renderings for these ablation results are included in the supplementary video and are recommended for further comparison.
+Similarly, in the \textit{Counter} scene, residual supervision ($^{\ddagger}$+ResGS) reduces floating artifacts and improves under-optimized regions, particularly around the shadowed left side of the countertop (first row).
+Physically grounded prefiltering ($^{\dagger}$+SA-HashGS) mainly improves broader coverage and recovers missing floor regions that were previously unseen, as highlighted by the orange boxes.
+These results further support the complementary roles of view selection and residual supervision in sparse-view reconstruction.
+Additional 360-degree renderings for these ablation results are included in the \textbf{supplementary video}.